Autoimmune diseases. Autoimmune skin diseases in cats and dogs using the example of pemphigus foliaceus. causes, clinical signs, diagnosis, treatment

 Corticosteroids

 In dogs with idiopathic AGA (IgG), the Coombs test remains positive throughout the course of the disease, including during corticosteroid therapy and clinical remission.
-When the reaction is negative in the direct Coombs method, the recurrence of the disease is quite rare.
+When the reaction is negative in the direct Coombs method, relapse of the disease is quite rare.
 This is a very favorable prognostic criterion (Slappendel R.J., 1979).

 Powerful immunosuppressants

 Cyclophosphamide and azathioprine are two cytotoxic drugs (cytostatics) that are more potent immunosuppressants than corticosteroids (Table 5).
-They suppress the production of antibodies by B-lymphocytes (Squires R., 1993).
+They suppress the production of antibodies by B lymphocytes (Squires R., 1993).

 Danazol